Polar Bear

 Candace Fleming

-Candace Fleming is the author of more than twenty distinguished books for children including The Family Romanov: Murder, Rebellion, and the Fall of Imperial Russia, winner of, among other awards, the Boston Globe-Horn Book Award for Nonfiction.
-She received the NCTE Orbus Pictus Award and a Sibert Honor for Giant Squid.
-Her most recent book with Holiday House is Honeybee.
-She lives in Chicago.
+Candace Fleming is the author of more than twenty distinguished books for children including The Family Romanov: Murder, Rebellion, and the Fall of Imperial Russia, winner of the Boston Globe-Horn Book Award for Nonfiction, the NCTE Orbus Pictus Award, and a Sibert Honor, among other awards.

 Classification